Trace API Traffic

 Verify

-Suppose you have completed steps in launch your first API to create a sample route, and an upstream httpbin if you are using Kubernetes.
+Suppose you have completed steps in launch your first API to create a sample route.

 Send a few requests to the route: